Tech recovery, Italian banks help European shares bounce back from 7-week lows

 By Kit Rees

-LONDON, June 13 A recovery in tech stocks and fresh optimism over Italy's troubled banking sector lifted European shares off 7-week lows on Tuesday, while a bounce in Capita boosted British equities.
+LONDON, June 13 (Reuters) - A recovery in tech stocks and fresh optimism over Italy's troubled banking sector lifted European shares off 7-week lows on Tuesday, while a bounce in Capita boosted British equities.

 The pan-European STOXX 600 index was up 0.6 percent, almost fully recovering losses from the previous session, while Italy's benchmark rose 1 percent.